 The Ogunquit Trolley Company runs eight Molly Trolleys around town during the summer tourist season, with a fare of $2 per ride.

 Ogunquit Trolley is part of Shoreline Explorer, a network of seven independent trolly lines with service from Kennebunk and Kennebunkport all the way down to York, including Ogunquit along the way; also west to Sanford from Wells.
 Each of the seven segments has its own schedule and fare structure.
 Four routes have bike racks, not including Ogunquit, but a short ride by bike to the blue or purple lines can extend your range, to explore more distant points with less effort.

-Wheels & Waves (365 Post Rd, Wells) has bike rentals by the hour ($7), 4 hours ($15), all day ($25), 24 hours ($30), 2 days ($45), and a week ($100), along with other time/rate options.
+Wheels & Waves (365 Post Rd, Wells) has bike rentals for 4 hours ($15), all day ($25), 24 hours ($30), 2 days ($45), and a week ($100), along with other time/rate options.
 They also offer surfboards, wetsuits, kayaks, paddleboards and bike helmets for rent.
 Breton’s Bike and Fly Shop (879 Post Rd, Wells) also does bike rentals at similar rates, and fishing rod rentals starting at $30 for a day, or $35 for a full 24 hours - with rod rentals and bait for sale too.
 Their fishing charters depart from Wells Harbor.

 Media & Resources

 GayOgunquit.com is the best source for news and information and a full list of arts and performance events in and around Ogunquit.